 Residents living in the West Villages neighborhoods of Venice, Florida will soon have a much easier time with their shopping.
-A major retail center is planned for the area, and ground has broken on the latest Mattamy Homes project.
-The developers are hoping to create more than a residential community - they want to build a town.
+A major retail center is planned for the area, and the ground has broken on the latest Mattamy Homes project.
+The developers are hoping to create more than a residential community – they want to build a town.

 West Villages Housing Communities

 The retail center will be especially beneficial to residents of IslandWalk West Villages and Renaissance at West Villages, which have more than 1,800 single-family and attached homes and 120 single-family homes, respectively.
 Active adults living or thinking about buying in these communities will find it easier to run errands and do their grocery shopping.

 Retail and Restaurant Establishments

 The retail center’s anchor will be a 47,000-square-foot Publix grocery store.
 The center will be called Marketplace, and in addition to Publix, residents can enjoy easy access to banks, hair salons, a gas station, a dry cleaner, and other service-related businesses.
 Quick take-out restaurants as well as casual sit-down restaurants will move in, and shoppers will have many choices in the Marketplace complex.

 Competition for space has been high, and the developers report that several fast food chains were turned down in an effort to make this retail center a little different and focused on what residents in the West Villages really want.

 Unique Design and Quality Architecture